georgedobreff/discord-llm-bot/README.md

 **This is a work in progress and a practice project while I'm learning JS**

-The end goal is to have a ``` completely free ``` and customizable AI agent with chat, voice and image generation capabilities all inside a discord bot that you can add to your server.
+The end goal is to have a ``` completely free ``` and customizable AI with chat, voice, search and image generation capabilities all inside a Discord bot that you can add to your server.

 The bot uses the ```chat.completions``` framework so you can use any provider that supports it.